cont-limno/bathymetry/data/README.md

 ### Contents

- * Each bathymetry surface is linked by name to a LAGOSUS ID based on NHD waterbodies.
+ * Each bathymetry surface (in `data/*_bathy` subfolders) is linked by name to a LAGOSUS ID based on NHD waterbodies.

- * `bathymetry.gpkg` contains a vector layer with information on the filename, coverage polygon, projection, raw data source file, and raw data source url of each bathymetry surface.
+ * `data/bathymetry.gpkg` contains a vector layer with information on the filename, coverage polygon, projection, raw data source file, and raw data source url of each bathymetry surface.

+ * `data/00_hypso/hypso.csv` contains normalized hypsography for each lake.

 ### References